LightningCreations/lclib/doc/IOWrapper.md

 const std::size_t EOF{-1}; //(3)
 ```

-(1): Tag for FileOutputStream constuctors to disambugate the overloads that open the file in append mode instead of write mode.
+(1): Tag for FileOutputStream constructors to disambugate the overloads that open the file in append mode instead of write mode.
 (2): Tag for DataOutputStream/DataInputStream constructors to disambugate overloads that write/read in little-endian byte order mode instead of Big-Endian byte order mode
 (3): Value returned from read() to indicate that the end-of-file was reached.